-Note: Before you can open worksheets in Discoverer Viewer, you must have made the recommended configuration settings to your operating system, browser (e.g. Internet Explorer) and spreadsheet application (e.g. Microsoft Excel).
+Note: Before you can open worksheets in Discoverer Viewer, you must have made the recommended configuration settings to your operating system, browser (for example, Internet Explorer) and spreadsheet application (for example, Microsoft Excel).
 For more information, see "How to configure a client machine to automatically open exported Excel files".